Drumlin Farm Camp | Drumlin Farm Program Descriptions & Hours

 A two-session commitment is required to participate.
 Program fee includes two sessions, and additional sessions may be attended at no charge.
 CIT sessions align with our three, two-week Nature Camp sessions, plus an extra one-week session during Farm Mania Session 2.

 CITs also play an important role in our camp community, teaching campers games, crafts, and lessons, participating in All-Camp Gatherings, and leading the entire camp in songs, skits, and the ever-popular game, Predator/Prey.

-Please Note: CITs must attend a mandatory training on June 21 and 22.
+Please Note: CITs must attend a mandatory training in June.
 A two-session commitment is required to participate.